numtide/nixos-passthru-cache/README.md

 Then have the clients re-configure their cache, and you have a win.

+## Why

+As of 2025-08-30, cache.nixos.org serves roughly 7.20B requests and 3.56 PB of data every month.
+This project encourages organizations to run local pull‑through caches to reduce load and egress on cache.nixos.org while speeding up builds for their users.

 ## Usage

 Clone the repo and execute `nix run` to launch the cache on port 8080.